ghillert/coherence-hibernate-demo/README.md

 java -jar coherence-hibernate-demo-app/target/coherence-hibernate-demo-app-1.0.0-SNAPSHOT.jar --spring.profiles.active=remote
 ```

 We will use the exact same application as used for the embedded Coherence demo.
-However by activating the `remote` Spring Boot profile using `--spring.profiles.active=remote`, we use a different chache config file `remote-hibernate-second-level-cache-config.xml` defined in `application-remote.yml`.
+However, by activating the `remote` Spring Boot profile using `--spring.profiles.active=remote`, we use a different chache config file `remote-hibernate-second-level-cache-config.xml` defined in `application-remote.yml`.

 ## Execute the REST enpoints